-Section in Handbook: Olympic Style Sparring Justification for change: The WTF has adopted this change
+Section in Handbook: Olympic Style Sparring page 26 Justification for change: The WTF has adopted this change by announcing shi-gan and using the proper hand signal.

 Article IV.
 Duties of Officials (Referees, Judges, Team Leaders and Computer Operators)

 IV.D.
 The Computer Operator shall: